bumbleshoot/auto-archive-group-data/README.md

 1. [Click here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
 2. Click on "Auto Archive Group Data".
 3. Click the blue "Deploy" button near the top of the page, then click "New deployment", then click the "Deploy" button.
-4. Click the "Authorize access" button and select your Google account.
+4. (If this is your first time deploying) Click the "Review permissions" button and select your Google account.
 Click on "Advanced", then "Go to Auto Archive Group Data (unsafe)".
 (Don't worry, it is safe!)
-Then click the "Allow" button.
+Then click "Continue", then "Allow".
 5. Under "Web app", click the "Copy" button to copy the Web App URL.
 Then click the "Done" button.
 6. Paste your Web App URL inside the quotations where it says `const WEB_APP_URL = "";`.
 7. Click the drop-down menu to the right of the "Debug" button, near the top of the page.
 Select "install" from the drop-down.